sjfricke/NDK-Socket-IPC/README.md

 # NDK-Socket-IPC

 This this a experiment to see different forms of IPC (inter-process communication) for native apps not exposed to the Android Binder SDK class.
+The current 3 forms are Unix Domain Sockets, NDK Shared Memory, and NDK AHardwareBuffer.
 This app has a server app that is one of 4 colors and a client app that changes the color.

 ![Demo gif](demo.gif)